 - a community event or celebration

 - an established community group

-Two publication categories are outside the range of material which can be considered for this particular initiative: family histories and works of fiction.
-Both are collected by the John Oxley Library but are not being targeted for the Community Heritage Digitisation Offer.
+All of the above are collected by the John Oxley Library but are not being targeted for the Community Heritage Digitisation Offer.

 Read the Community Heritage Digitisation Offer FAQs to find out more.